-The Equine Response Team is a volunteer organization that augments the resources of the Los Angeles County Department of Animal Care Control.
-Its purpose is to assist with the safe evacuation of livestock during large and small-scale disasters.
-The group also works to educate horse owners on disaster preparedness.
+A volunteer organization that augments the resources of the Los Angeles County Department of Animal Care Control.
+Its purpose is to assist with the safe evacuation of livestock during disasters.
+The ERT also works to educate horse owners on disaster preparedness.
 For more information contact the Los Angeles County Department of Animal Care & Control.